 A conflicted New Jersey crime boss seeks therapy to cope with mob and family pressures in this addictive, stunningly original drama, which can be chillingly violent, wrenchingly moving or darkly funny.

-When the TV adaptation of the 1996 Coen brothers cult movie Fargo hit our screens, expectations were understandably high.
+When the TV adaptation of the 1996 Coen brothers cult movie #Fargo hit our screens, expectations were understandably high.
 Thankfully, FX studio's efforts paid off in what became a series that beautifully channels the meticulous composition and somber mood of a new breed of cinematic television.
-To date, Fargo's three seasons, which are still running, are highly regarded.
+To date, Fargo's three seasons are highly regarded.
 Here is the synopsis for the first season, starring Billy Bob Thornton, Martin Freeman, Colin Hanks, Adam Goldberg and Bob Odenkirk: